SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 ```

-### Working with Solace Disaster Recovery
+### Working with Solace Disaster Recovery<a name="working-with-solace-disaster-recovery"></a>

-This section describes configuration required to have a WebSphere Application Server successfully connect to a backup data center using Solace's [Data Center Replication]({{ site.links-docs-replication }}){:target="_top"} feature.
+This section describes configuration required to have WebSphere Liberty successfully connect to a backup data center using Solace's [Data Center Replication]({{ site.links-docs-replication }}){:target="_top"} feature.

-#### Configuring a Host List within the WebSphere Application Server
+#### Configuring a Host List within WebSphere Liberty

 As described in [Solace Feature Guide client configuration]({{ site.links-docs-replication-client-config }}){:target="_top"}, the host list provides the address of the backup data center.
-This is configured within the WebSphere application server through the `ConnectionURL` custom property value (of a respective J2C entity) as follows:
+This is configured within WebSphere Liberty through the `ConnectionURL` custom property value (of a respective J2C entity) as follows:

 ```
 tcp://__IP_active_site:PORT__,tcp://__IP_standby_site:PORT__